tsujamin/digi-approval/pitch/pitch-outline.md

 *Tell us what you think would be involved in turning your concept into a fully working, scalable solution for the challenge.*

 The full details for our proof-of-concept are listed above.

-Assuming our proof-of-concept is successful, the following major steps would be required to deploy it publically.
+Assuming our proof-of-concept is successful, the following major steps would be required to deploy it publically:
+* **The services of a skilled graphics designer**.
+We have a range of coding and user-experience skills, but we lack good graphics skills.
+A skilled graphics designer would be needed to make things pretty and consistent with the rest of the visual identity across the ACT government.
+* **A further period of development**.
+Our prototype will inevitably have some rough edges.
+It will need an extra couple of months of full-time work to bring it up to a deployable standard, especially with regards to:
+    * accessibility (e.g. to WCAG 2.0 standard)
+    * load-testing
+    * fault tolerance and testing
+    * documentation
-* Deployment on government servers.
+* **Deployment on government servers.**
-* Training of users within departments.
+* **Training of users within departments.** This is probably going to be the most time-consuming aspect of a final deployment.
+Users will need to be trained to work with the application, create work-flows, and IT staff will need to be trained to support the system.

 Your eligibility
 ================